fongandrew/hydeout/meetings.md

 With the upcoming [ISBA10 meetings “New Horizons in Biomolecular Archaeology”](https://isba10.ut.ee/), we look forward to offering you an engaging and inspiring conference to exchange experiences and novel ideas.
 After three years of virtual-only meetings due to the COVID-19 pandemic, ISBA10 marks a return to in-person conferences.
 Thus, to provide a productive and engaging environment for scientific exchange and collaboration, and guarantee the best possible experience and synergy we invite you to Tartu, the [City of Good Thoughts](https://tartu.ee/en/city-of-good-thoughts), (Estonia)

 The conference will take place on the **13th to the 16th of September 2023** in Tartu, Estonia.
-Mark your calendars!

-The abstract submission is now open!
-We are looking forward to your [abstracts](https://isba10.ut.ee/abstract-submission.html) about biomolecular advancements in archaeology.
-Please submit your abstract ~~**before 15th of March 2023**~~ **before extended deadline of 31st March**.
+The abstract submission is now closed.

-More information about the conference and updates are available on the ISBA10 conference website: [https://isba10.ut.ee/](https://isba10.ut.ee/).
+More information about the conference and updates are available on the ISBA10 conference website: [https://isba10.ut.ee/](https://isba10.ut.ee/). **An initial program can be seen [HERE](assets/documents/ISBA10/ISBA%2010_program.pdf).**

 If you have any questions, feel free to contact us: